Retroperspect/UFO_blog/README.md

 ## What does IT-professionals out there say about running in the dark?
 Before we were introduced to Prometheuss and Grafana in the Large System Development course we were in "the dark" when it came to monitoring IT-systems.
-We were curious to know what developers working in IT-companies think of implementing monitoring and metrics in their IT-systems.
-Do they have it implemented why and why not?
+We were curious to know what developers working in IT-companies have monitoring implemented why and why not?
 Are they running in the dark?
 How much insight does monitoring system give?
 We decided to ask the question in our network of IT-professionals to get an indication on how it look out there in the "real world".

 We made a poll on a [Facebook group](https://www.facebook.com/groups/utvecklare.stockholm/about/) of 13247 coders many of whom work as software developers in Sweden.
 We got almost 100 votes.
-The we also sent out a survey to people we knew worked within IT in our network (Facebook and LinkedIn) Our purpose of both the the Facebook poll and the survey was to put a couple of assumption to test rather than collect of information.
+We also sent out a survey to people in our personal network we knew worked within IT e got around 10 answers.
+Our main purpose of both the the Facebook poll and the survey was to put a couple of assumption to test.

 The question in the poll was: